cybertraining-dsc/sp21-599-358/project/index.md

 |----|----|----|
 |Windows 10.0.18363 Build 18363|NVIDIA GTX 1660 Super|32 GB|

-In this study the CARLA version 0.9.9 is being used along with python 3.7 to control the vehicle.
-The vehicle being used in this paper is a red Tesla Model3 with only one camera sensor.
+In this study the CARLA version 0.9.9 is being used along with python 3.7 to control the simulated vehicle in the CARLA simulator.

+### 4.2 Download and Install CARLA

  #### Download for CARLA version 0.9.9
 > <https://github.com/carla-simulator/carla/releases/tag/0.9.9
 > [^1]